 First and foremost you need to be clear about what data you want from your audience.
 Whether you want to know them better or gauge their reaction on a particular product or service your company offers, exhibition questions can help you to generate precise data from your target group.

 Specific survey questions enable you to get to know your customers better.
 However, developing a good exhibition questionnaire sample is harder than it seems

-Sales is a strange profession.
+Sales and marketing is a strange profession to be in.
 You don’t need to come up with the best solution, to attract customers.
 Customers must feel you offer the best solution.
 For this, you must anticipate their needs.
 What are important values for them?
 What problems do they face?
 What ‘triggers’ them to purchase a product?
 What are their main concerns and how is your product lacking?

 1. Drawing up survey questions: What do you need to know?

-In advance you must determine what is essential information.
+In advance, you must determine what the essential information.
 An exhibition questionnaire should consist of max.
 8 questions and should definitely include essential exhibition questions.
 The exhibition questionnaire should– preferably – fit on 1 page.
-A good reason for visitors to fill it out.
+So that visitors are motivated to fill it out.

 2. Ask short, specific questions

 If a visitor is faced with long questions, he won’t probably read them.
-We recommend to ask short, specific, clear questions of max.
-20 words, allowing a short answer.
+We recommend that you ask short, specific, clear questions, a maximum of 20 words each, allowing a short answer.
 Multiple-choice questions simplify the process for visitors.
-However, don’t give too many options, as most visitors will probably drop out.
-Also avoid answers which resemble each other.
+However, don’t give too many options, as most visitors will drop out.
+Also, avoid answers which resemble each other.
 If people start doubting, they usually skip the question.

 3. Add short instructions to the survey

-Explain participants how they can answer questions and the number of answers they can choose from.
+Explain to the participants how they can answer questions and the number of answers they can choose from.
 Are they allowed to fill it out anonymously?
 Emphasize it, to convince doubting visitors.